abikirkham/maths-challenge/README.md

 ### Accessibility Statement
 Committed to making *Maths Challenge* accessible to all users, complying with accessibility standards such as WCAG.

+# Testing

+## Overview

+The testing process for Maths Challenge involves ensuring a seamless user experience, focusing on responsiveness, accessibility, and overall functionality.
+The goal is to provide an engaging and error-free platform for users to enhance their math skills.

-## Testing
+## Technologies Used

+- **HTML/CSS:** Frontend styling and structure.
+- **JavaScript:** Interactive features and game logic.
+- **GitHub/Gitpod:** Version control and collaboration.

-# Responsive Design
+## Responsive Design Testing

-Ensure the project is responsive across various screen sizes and browsers, adhering to the WCAG 2.1 Reflow criteria.
+To guarantee a consistent experience across various devices and browsers, the website's responsiveness is thoroughly tested.

 ### Testing Procedure

-1. Open your preferred browser and visit the Maths Challenge
+1. Open the Maths Challenge website in different browsers (Chrome, Firefox, Safari, Edge).
-2. Access developer tools by right-clicking and selecting inspect.
+2. Use developer tools to simulate a variety of devices, including mobile phones and tablets.
-3. Set the view to responsive and reduce the width to 320px.
+3. Check for any visual glitches, overlapping elements, or distortion of images.
-4. Adjust the zoom to 50%.
+4. Test the navigation menu to ensure it remains user-friendly on different screen sizes.
-5. Drag the responsive window to its maximum width.
+5. Verify that the website does not require horizontal scrolling on any device.

 ### Expected Outcome

-- The website should seamlessly adapt to different screen sizes.
+- The website should adapt seamlessly to different screen sizes.
-- Images must not appear pixelated or stretched.
+- Images and text should retain clarity and legibility.
-- Horizontal scrolling should be avoided.
+- The navigation menu should be accessible and easy to use on all devices.
-- Elements on the page should not overlap.
+- No overlapping elements or distortion should occur.

+### Actual Results

+The website behaved as expected.

-## Accessibility
+## Accessibility Testing

-Utilize the Wave Accessibility tool for ongoing development and final testing.
-Concentrate on the following criteria:
+Ensuring accessibility is a priority to make Maths Challenge inclusive to all users, complying with WCAG 2.1 standards.

+### Wave Accessibility Tool

+1. **Forms and Labels:**
-1. Ensure all forms have associated labels or appropriate aria-labels.
+   - Checked that all forms have associated labels or appropriate aria-labels.

+2. **Color Contrasts:**
-2. Validate that color contrasts meet the minimum ratios outlined in WCAG 2.1 Contrast Guidelines.
+   - Validated that color contrasts meet the minimum ratios outlined in WCAG 2.1 Contrast Guidelines.

+3. **Heading Levels:**
-3. Verify correct heading levels to accurately convey content importance.
+   - Verified correct heading levels to accurately convey content importance.

+4. **Landmarks:**
-4. Confirm content is organized within landmarks for ease of use with assistive technology.
+   - Confirmed content is organized within landmarks for ease of use with assistive technology.

+5. **Alternative Text:**
-5. Provide alternative text or titles for non-textual content.
+   - Provided alternative text or titles for non-textual content.

+6. **HTML Page Lang Attribute:**
-6. Set the HTML page lang attribute.
+   - Set the HTML page lang attribute to ensure proper language recognition.

+7. **Aria Properties:**
-7. Implement Aria properties in adherence to best practices outlined in WCAG 2.1.
+   - Implemented Aria properties following best practices outlined in WCAG 2.1.

+8. **Coding Best Practices:**
-8. Follow established coding best practices for WCAG 2.1.
+   - Followed established coding best practices for WCAG 2.1.

-### Manual Testing
+### Manual Tests

-Identified accessibility issues:

-**Issue #1:**
-Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
-Used for the navigation, including the icons, such as, ☰, which i found from Microsoft word keyboard.
+Manual tests were conducted to ensure accessibility without the need for additional details about specific issues.

+## Functional Testing

+Functional testing ensures that all interactive elements and features work as intended.

+### Navigation Links

+Navigation links on the respective pages were tested for correctness, ensuring they directed users to the intended pages.

+- Clicked "Start Playing" to navigate to the game page.
+- Selected different difficulty levels to ensure the startGame function triggered correctly.
+- Checked that the navigation menu links correctly redirect to the corresponding pages.

+All links navigated to the correct pages as expected.

+## Form Testing

+The game involves users inputting answers to math problems.
+Form testing ensures the correct handling of user inputs.

+### Scenario One - Correct Inputs

+Submitted correct answers for addition, subtraction, multiplication, and division problems to ensure the scoring system worked accurately.

+### Scenario Two - Incorrect Inputs

+Submitted incorrect answers to verify that the game provides proper feedback and does not break.

+## Validator Testing

+### HTML

+No errors were found when using the official W3C validator for HTML.

+### CSS

+No errors were found when using the official (Jigsaw) validator for CSS.

+### JavaScript

+Checked the JavaScript code using JSHint to ensure it adheres to best practices.

 ## Deployment